 The population of focus for the review was patients living with TDT, typically defined as eight or more transfusions per year.
-While the historical categorization of beta thalassemia relied upon characterization of β -globin chain production and genotyping, more recently patients have been characterized according to their transfusion status (i.e., TDT or NTDT) as this is most closely aligned with clinical outcomes and quality of life.
+While the historical categorization of beta thalassemia relied upon characterization of 🖸-globin chain production and genotyping, more recently patients have been characterized according to their transfusion status (i.e., TDT or NTDT) as this is most closely aligned with clinical outcomes and quality of life.
 We considered both adult and pediatric patients with TDT without pre-specified age limits, however patients had to be clinically eligible to undergo bone marrow conditioning.

+without pre-specified age limits, however patients had to be clinically eligible to undergo bone marrow conditioning.

 We assessed evidence on treatment for TDT for groups stratified by:

-- Age - Genotype (β0/β0 and non-β0/β0)
+□ Age□ Genotype (β0/β0 and non-β0/β0)

 Interventions

 The intervention of interest for this review is betibeglogene autotemcel ("beti-cel", bluebird bio) gene therapy.

 Comparators

-We compared the intervention to standard clinical management, including blood transfusions and iron chelation.
-We also sought to compare the intervention to HSCT in transplant eligible patients.
+We compared the intervention to standard clinical management, including blood transfusions and ron chelation.
+We also sought to compare the intervention to HSCT in transplant eligible patients

 Outcomes

-- Patient-important outcomes
+☐ Patient-important outcomes

-- O Transfusion independence
+Transfusion independence

-- 0 Reduction in transfusion burden
+Reduction in transfusion burden

+Liver disease

-- o Manifestations of iron overload:
+Manifestations of iron overload:

-- Cardiovascular events
+Cardiovascular events

-- Liver disease

-- Splenomegaly and splenectomy
+☐ Splenomegaly and splenectomy

-- Endocrine disease
+☐ Endocrine disease

-- O Bone pain
+0 Bone pain

-- O Health-related quality of life
+0 Health-related quality of life

-- o Other patient reported outcomes
+0 Other patient reported outcomes

-- 0 Fertility
+0 Fertility

-- o Mortality
+0 Mortality

-- o Growth abnormalities
+0 Growth abnormalities

-- O Burden of care for patients and caregivers (e.g., missed time from work)
+0 Burden of care for patients and caregivers (e.g., missed time from work)

-- Transplantation success/engraftment (e.g., neutrophil count)
+0 Transplantation success/engraftment (e.g., neutrophil count)

-- O Serious adverse effects (SAEs)
+0 Serious adverse effects (SAEs)

-- o Treatment emergent adverse effects (TEAEs)
+0 Treatment emergent adverse effects (TEAEs)

-- O Adverse events (AEs) leading to discontinuation
+0 Adverse events (AEs) leading to discontinuation

-- Other outcomes
+Other outcomes

-- O Hemoglobin levels
+0 Hemoglobin levels

-- O Iron levels (including serum ferritin, liver iron concentration, and myocardial iron deposition)
+0 Iron levels (including serum ferritin, liver iron concentration, and myocardial iron

+deposition)

-- O Health care resource utilization
+0 Health care resource utilization